SimplexCC/sell-docs/source/includes/_initiate-sell.md

 ### ref_url ###
 #### (String, **required**)

 The value of the `Referer` HTTP header with which the user first landed on your site.

-Basically: where did the user arrive at your site from?
+We're asking: where did the user arrive at your site from?

 ### quote_id ###
 #### (Id, optional)